jcoddaire/Misc/iPhone.md

 I tend to use the same tools until they break or deliver an inferior experience.
 There might be better tools out there by now, but I rarely have the time to re-assess the dozens of tools I rely on every few weeks.

 Take Apple Maps for an example.
 When it came out, circa iOS 6, I really wanted it to succeed.
 Good on you, Apple, for figuring this out.
 It's a really hard problem to solve.
 But it was a disaster.
 Google delivered a polished, finished product a few weeks after iOS 6 was launched.
-I've been using that ever since and haven't looked back.
+I've been using that ever since.

 I'm sure Apple Maps has improved a lot over the last few years.
 But Google Maps does everything I need and is free to use.
 Until Google changes their mind on pricing or screws up their software in a terrible way, I'm not going to bother looking at other options.
 I'd rather spend my time at the dog park, or going to the beach, or trying a new coffee shop or reading a new book.
-Not screwing around with random tech things.

 ## Good things
 * Form factor is excellent.